danielbodnar/awesome-stars/README.md

 ## linux

+- [parvardegr/sharing](https://github.com/parvardegr/sharing) - Sharing is a command-line tool to share directories and files from the CLI to iOS and Android devices without the need of an extra client app
+- [H-M-H/Weylus](https://github.com/H-M-H/Weylus) - Use your tablet as graphic tablet/touch screen on your computer.
+- [Alex313031/thorium](https://github.com/Alex313031/thorium) - Chromium fork named after radioactive element No. 90.
+Windows and MacOS/Raspi/Android/Special builds are in different repositories, links are towards the top of the README.md.
+- [massCodeIO/massCode](https://github.com/massCodeIO/massCode) - A free and open source code snippets manager for developers
+- [TheR1D/shell_gpt](https://github.com/TheR1D/shell_gpt) - A command-line productivity tool powered by GPT-3 and GPT-4, will help you accomplish your tasks faster and more efficiently.
+- [johannesjo/super-productivity](https://github.com/johannesjo/super-productivity) - Super Productivity is an advanced todo list app with integrated Timeboxing and time tracking capabilities.
+It also comes with integrations for Jira, Gitlab, GitHub and Open Project.
 - [realeroberto/bashlets](https://github.com/realeroberto/bashlets) - An experiment in extending the command-line interface.
 - [autotest/autotest](https://github.com/autotest/autotest) - Autotest - Fully automated tests on Linux
 - [Athena-OS/athena-iso](https://github.com/Athena-OS/athena-iso) - Athena OS is an Arch Linux-based distro focused on Cybersecurity.
 Learn, practice and enjoy with any hacking tool!